 2. Relocate stuff

 If you have a place where items, such as keys, would be better suited, like on a table in the entryway of your house, try it out.
 If the new home for these items ends up working out, you have eliminated a whole function of your dresser or tables in your bedroom and, thus, eliminated some clutter.
-By decreasing clutter, your mind will automatically be less overwhelmed when you enter your room to sleep, and you will likely sleep better.
+By decreasing clutter in your home, your mind will automatically be less overwhelmed when you enter your room to sleep, and you will likely sleep better.

 3. Purge unwanted and unused items